tonylim89/IoT_MQTT_Expressjs/README.md

 ## Other Implementations

-A MQTT broker would need to be setup for the entire process to work.
+An MQTT broker would need to be setup for the entire process to work.
 Currently I have setup the broker using a VM in a docker container.
-The expressjs app is also implemented by way of docker container.
+The Expressjs app is also implemented by way of docker container.
 End to end testing has been carried out successfully.

 ## Further Implementations & Considerations